aditya-manit/cloudskew-landing/about/cloudskew-architecture.md

 ## Identity, AuthN & AuthZ

 [Auth0](https://auth0.com/) is used as the (OIDC compliant) identity platform for CloudSkew.
 Users can login via Github or LinkedIn; the handshake with these identity providers is managed by Auth0 itself.
-Using implicit flow, ID and access tokens (JWTs) are granted to the diagram editor app.
-The [Auth0.JS SDK](https://auth0.com/docs/libraries/auth0js/v9) makes all this really trivial to implement.
+Using authorization code grant (with PKCE), ID and access tokens (JWTs) are granted to the diagram editor app.
+[Auth0's Angular SDK](https://github.com/auth0/auth0-angular) makes all this really trivial to implement.
 All calls to the back-end web APIs use the access token as the bearer.

 ![auth0 social connections](https://assets.cloudskew.com/assets/pages/cloudskew-architecture/auth0-social-connections.png)